Unit 3: Advanced Topics & Disease Prevention¶

 - Diet high in processed foods

-If the mechanisms and terminology here feel complex, that's normal; you don't need to remember every pathway, only that chronic inflammation and poor metabolic health can raise cancer risk.
+You don't need to remember every pathway, only that chronic inflammation and poor metabolic health can raise cancer risk.

-For DIY Learners
+| For DIY Learners |

-Applying this to yourself: Your metabolic health markers (fasting insulin, HbA1c, inflammatory markers like CRP) aren't just diabetes risk indicators.
+| Applying this to yourself: Your metabolic health markers (fasting insulin, HbA1c, inflammatory markers like CRP) aren't just diabetes risk indicators.
 They're part of your cancer risk picture too.
 If you have access to these numbers from recent bloodwork, take a look.
 Are you in optimal ranges?
 If not, the lifestyle changes that improve metabolic health (and which you're already learning about in this certification) are also cancer-protective.
-This isn't about adding another thing to worry about: it's about recognizing that the fundamentals you're already working on serve multiple purposes.
+This isn't about adding another thing to worry about: it's about recognizing that the fundamentals you're already working on serve multiple purposes. |

-What this means for your client
+What this means for your client¶

 Here's the empowering synthesis: metabolic health coaching IS cancer prevention coaching.